-Howarth: Howarth is a well-respected English manufacturer and its shop in London is a centre for Clarinet and Oboe players in the UK.
+Howarth: Howarth is a well-respected English manufacturer and its shop in London is a centre for Wind players in the UK.
 Howarth have recently started producing two Kinder clarinets in addition to their student 'Academy' clarinet.
 Although lumped in with other 'Kinder' clarinets the 'Junior MX plus' is suitable for beginners (of any age).

 Jupiter: Jupiter is a brand name owned by KHS music instrument Co.
 The Jupiter brand is reliable and includes a range of quality student instruments.
 The clarinets are well made and are growing in popularity.
-There are three commonly available Jupiter student models; a premium student model - the JCL700sQ and two advanced student models - the JCL750sQ (which is a wood version of the Jcl700sQ model) and the JCL1000sQ advanced.
+There are three commonly available Jupiter student models; a premium student model - the JCL700sQ and two advanced student models - the JCL750sQ (which is a wood version of the Jcl700sQ model) and the JCL1000sQ.

-Leblanc: Leblanc was originally a French company and has a long history of quality instrument manufacture, it is now owned by the Conn-Selmer group and the manufacture has moved to the US where it focuses on the student end of the market.
-The Leblanc 'Bliss' series models have been replaced by four models -the LCL211 Debut (standard student), the LCL311 Spirito (premium student), the LCL411 (advanced student), and the LCL511 Serenade (graduate).
-Curiously the LCL411 does not appear on Leblanc's own webpage.
+Leblanc: Leblanc was originally a French company and had a long history of quality instrument manufacture, it is now owned by the Conn-Selmer group and the manufacture has moved to the US where it focuses on the student end of the market.
+Their standard student model is the LCL650.
+The Leblanc 'Bliss' series models have been replaced by four models -the LCL211 Debut and LCL311 Spirito (premium student models), the LCL411 (advanced student), and the LCL511 Serenade (graduate model).